What is a submission?

+- Under the Disability Discrimination Act 1992, your submission should conform to the departments online accessibility requirements.
 Although submission documents are not authored by the department, they still must adhere to accessibility requirements if being published online.
-The following accessibility requirements must be met for a submission to be published online:
+The following accessibility requirements should be met for a submission to be published online in document format:

 - All text marked up using appropriate styles (eg, Heading 1 for top level headings, Heading 2 for sub headings, Heading 3 etc)